 Those of us of a certain age, that remember scratchy nib pens and inkwells in desks and then the later cartridge pens, could be forgiven for thinking that the Biro and indeed the text message and e-mail had rendered fountain pens obsolete.
 But not a bit of it.

 Recent years have seen a resurgence in their use as this article on the BBC website demonstrates.
-And along the way the humble fountain pen has gone beyond splodgy, messy function to become a luxury item and a stylish accessory along with cufflinks** and designer handbags for ladies.
+And along the way the humble fountain pen has gone beyond splodgy, messy function to become a luxury item & a stylish accessory.
+Along with cufflinks** and designer handbags for ladies of course.

-In the aforementioned BBC article Sharon Hughes, a buyer for John Lewis comments that “people relish returning to solid, traditional objects to make sense of a difficult and complex world.”
+In the aforementioned BBC article Sharon Hughes, a buyer for John Lewis commented: “people relish returning to solid, traditional objects to make sense of a difficult and complex world.”

 Indeed, as the company website says: ” Of course pens and pencils are, first and foremost, functional items.
 But that doesn’t mean they can’t be beautiful too.
 The writing instruments we produce are a perfect marriage of form and function.”

 But beyond being carefully crafted things of beauty, some of Simon’s pens, such as his Lydiard Pens, have unusual back stories.
 Available via Swindon’s Lydiard House, the eponymous pens available there are crafted from a 300 year old walnut tree destroyed in the 2013 winter storms.

 Alternatively you can be the proud owner of a pen made from the mulberry tree in the garden of the Richard Jefferies’ Museum in Swindon.
 What finer and more appropriate thing can there be than to write with a pen made from the tree that was written about by Swindon’s famous son and writer, Richard Jefferies?